 I listened, cramped against the wardrobe door, as their voices faded from the room and down the hallway.
 I gave a heavy sigh, feeling the start of a headache creeping up.
 I would need to write some more notes just to make sense of everything they discussed.

 I reached to push open the wardrobe, only to fall as I attempted to leave my hiding spot - legs giving way.
-My fall must have been louder than expected, because a servant came in to check on me - only to give me a disturbed look when they realized I came from inside the wardrobe, before reluctantly helping me stand straight.
+My fall must have been louder than expected because a servant came in to check on me - only to give me a disturbed look when they realized I had come from inside the wardrobe before reluctantly helping me stand straight.
 I nodded my thanks in embarrassment before I quickly left the room - hurrying to the dining hall.

-I walked into the large, high-ceiling room - not too far behind my sisters, who sat opposite of my assigned seat at the far end of the table.
-Father was already seated at the head, his usual stern expression was replaced with exasperation the more my sisters talked.
+I walked into the large, high-ceiling room—not too far behind my sisters, who sat opposite my assigned seat at the far end of the table.
+Father was already seated at the head; his usual stern expression was replaced with exasperation the more my sisters talked.
 I could already guess that they must be speaking even more unladylike rhetoric.
 I nodded as I took my seat, deeply understanding my father's obvious pain.
-Don’t worry, father.
+Don’t worry, Father.
 We shall bond yet again over their lunacy as the only males in this house.

 “Yes, Father?”
 I replied, looking up at him with a straight face.

-“Please explain what happened with your sister’s attendance to the Rimmin’s household.”
+“Please explain what happened with your sister’s attendance at the Rimmin’s household.”

 “Ah,” was all I managed to reply before returning his sigh with one of my own.
 “It seemed that there was a disagreement among the ladies at the outing, Father.”